dct2012/conversion/README.md

 -----
 gcc -std=c11 -lm main.c

-TODO
+TODO (these are pretty well in order of what should be done next)
 ----
+* implement atoi and decimal check
+* make things print nicer
+* work on negative numbers
+* add a predication
+    * be able to figure out what type the user inputed
-* Makefile
+* add a loop
 * add invert option
     * on one of my computer's the xcb's are inverted?
+    * so this would mean just invert the binary
 * add reverse
     * xcb's have the binary reversed
-* add shortcuts
-    * (almost complete)
-* add a loop
-* add a predication
-    * be able to figure out what type the user inputed
-* work on negative numbers
-* make things print nicer
+    * reverse the binary